blackberry/WebWorks-Community-Samples/bbUI-localStorage/README.md

 # bbUI localStorage Samples App

 This sample demonstrates multiple ways to use localStorage to improve the end user experience of a BlackBerry WebWorks application for the BlackBerry Tablet OS. localStorage is the name of a proof-of-concept WebWorks application.
 The sample code for this application is Open Source under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

+**Updates**
+Version 1.2.0: Added a page with instructions for storing JSON strings in localStorage, and parsing them.

 **Applies To**